TasosY2K/lit-blog/README.md

 2. `cd lit-blog`
 3. `npm install`
 4. `npm setup`
+5. Rename `example.env` to `.env`
-5. You can find the admin credidentials and a small guide on the first post (don't forget to delete it)
+6. You can find the admin credidentials and a small guide on the first post (don't forget to delete it)

 ### Demo